Hekta/CHDynmap/README.md

 - The last version is compatible with Dynmap 1.9, CommandHelper 3.3.1-2393 and craftbukkit 1.6.2-R1.0

-- The documentation is available [here](https://github.com/Hekta/CHDynmap/wiki)
+- The documentation for the extension is [here](https://github.com/Hekta/CHDynmap/wiki)

-- You car report bugs or requests [here](https://github.com/Hekta/CHDynmap/issues)
+- You cans report bugs or requests [here](https://github.com/Hekta/CHDynmap/issues)